Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/Final_Paper/Group_22_DifferentialExpressionAnalysisUsingRNAseqAndChIPseq/writeup.md

   <img src="imgs/normalization.png", style="background-color:white"/>
 </p>
 <div align="center">
-  <i><b>Figure 4</b> Comparison of normalized RNA-Seq count data for gene expression hypothesis</i>
+  <i><b>Figure 4</b>: Comparison of normalized RNAseq count data for gene expression hypothesis</i>
 </div>
 <br />

 From this image, we can see that in the diseased state, Gene 1 has a higher number of reads aligning with it than Gene 2, so Gene 1 is more expressed in the disease state.
 In the healthy state, we can see that Gene 1 is very lowly expressed, and Gene 2 has higher expression.
 This data might lead us to a hypothesis that Gene 1 plays a role in causing this disease, whereas Gene 2 plays a role in maintaining a healthy cell.
+This is an example of differential expression analysis, as we are comparing the differences in gene expression across two samples.
 However, normalized read counts only tell one side of the story, and are not conclusive; it is necessary to pair this information with other methods of experimental validation to be sure.

-### Tools/Methods for RNA-Seq
+### Tools/Methods for RNAseq
-Popular tools that are used throughout the pipeline for RNA-Seq data analysis are listed here:
+Popular tools that are used throughout the pipeline for RNAseq data analysis are listed here:
 - [FASTQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
     - A software used to perform quality-control checks on FASTQ data.
 This is important in order to pinpoint any data issues in order to ensure a meaningful analysis.
 - [STAR](https://github.com/alexdobin/STAR)
-    - STAR is a helpful alignment tool that can be used to align both short and long RNA-seq data.
+    - STAR is a helpful alignment tool that can be used to align both short and long RNAseq data.
 There are many options for alignment (for example, options to find chimeric reads, which are implicated in certain cancers).
 - [featureCounts](https://subread.sourceforge.net/featureCounts.html)
     - featureCounts is a tool that counts reads that map to specific genomic features (for example, a certain target gene).
 - [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html)